How Many Calories Do You Burn While Thru-Hiking?

 Calories Burned per Hour by Activity

-To determine the number of calories burned in an entire day, each activity during the day should be considered along with how long that activity occurred.
+To estimate the number of calories burned in an entire day, each activity during the day should be considered along with how long that activity occurred.
 For estimating the daily calorie rate, the daily activities used were the number of hours backpacking, and eight hours of sleep and rest.
 It was calculated that a 150-pound person will burn about 5,062 calories while backpacking for eight hours in a day.

 Calories Burned in a Day = Calories Burned Backpacking + Calories Burned Sleeping + Calories Burned Resting